QualiSystems/ByteBlower-Chassis-Shell-2G/README.md

 |Autoload|Discovers the chassis, its hierarchy and attributes when creating the resource.
 The command can be rerun in the Inventory dashboard and not in the sandbox, as for other commands.|

 ### Downloading the Shell
-The Ixia Chassis 2G Shell is available from the [Quali Community Integrations](https://community.quali.com/integrations) page.
+The ByteBlower Chassis 2G Shell is available from the [Quali Community Integrations](https://community.quali.com/integrations) page.

 Download the files into a temporary location on your local machine.